sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 If the installation has been successful then you should see, for example:
 <pre><code>jekyll 4.2.0
 </code></pre>
-**Note:** The version you may see may be different from the example.
+**Note:** The version you see may be different from the example.
 What is important is that you do see a version number.

-## Creating a Static Website
+## Creating a static website
 Now that you have successfully installed Jekyll it is now easy to create a static website in a few simple steps.

 1\.
-Firstly, open a command prompt window and navigate in your file system to where you want your static website files to be generated and stored using the `cd` command.
+Firstly, open command prompt and navigate with the `cd` command to where you want your static website files to be generated and stored.

 2\.
 To create a static website in the current directory, enter the following command:
 <pre><code>jekyll new .
 </code></pre>

-If you want to create a static website in a new folder within your current directory then enter the following command:
+If you want to create a static website in a new folder within your current directory then enter:

 <pre><code>jekyll new ./&lt;new_folder&gt;
 </code></pre>
 Where you substitute `<new_folder>` with the name of your new folder.

 3\.
-Navigate to where you created your site if you created a new folder in the last step.
-Then to test the site locally, enter the following command:
+If you created a new folder in the last step, navigate to where you created your site.
+To test the site locally, enter:
 <pre><code>bundle exec jekyll serve
 </code></pre>
 4\.
 You can now access and view this site at: [http://localhost:4000/](http://localhost:4000/).
-Open a browser and browse to this url to view your new website.
+Open a browser and browse to this URL to preview your new website.
 To stop this process you can press CTRL and C keys simultaneously on your keyboard in the command prompt window.
-The command prompt window will ask for confirmation twice.
+Command prompt asks for confirmation twice.
 Enter `y` when prompted twice to successfully stop the process.

-## Customising Your Website
+## Customising your website
 Your new jekyll site will have the following structure by default:
 <pre><code>.
 ├── Gemfile